Foods Not to Feed Your Dog During the HolidaysNovember 22, 2011

 - other high-fat foods

-Raisins in mincemeat pie and carrot raisin salad can cause fatal kidney failure, while onions and garlic can cause liver failure.
+Raisins in mincemeat pie and carrot raisin salad can cause fatal kidney failure, while onions, leeks, garlic, and chives can cause liver failure.

 If you must fix him a plate, a little lean turkey breast and some plain vegetables will do just fine.